CyVerse-learning-materials/learning-materials-home/docs/vice/apps.md

 ### 1.1 What is a Jupyter Notebook?

-The [Notebook](https://jupyter.readthedocs.io/en/latest/) (formerly IPython Notebook) is Project Jupyter\'s flagship project for creating reproducible computational narratives.
+The [Notebook](https://jupyter.readthedocs.io/en/latest/) (formerly IPython Notebook) is Project Jupyter's flagship project for creating reproducible computational narratives.

 It enables users to create and share documents that combine live code with narrative text, mathematical equations, visualizations, interactive controls, and other rich output.